RafeKettler/magicmethods/magicmethods.markdown

 ##<a id="representations" href="#representations">Representing your Classes</a>##

 It's often useful to have a string representation of a class.
-In Python, there's a few methods that you can implement in your class definition to customize how built in functions that return representations of your class behave.
+In Python, there are a few methods that you can implement in your class definition to customize how built in functions that return representations of your class behave.

 `__str__(self)`